 The Pro Bono Challenge is the Law School’s voluntary pro bono program.
-Students who complete the Pro Bono Challenge by meeting the 75- hour requirement (25 for LL.M. students) will be recognized in the graduation brochure and with a Dean-signed certificate.
+Students who complete the Pro Bono Challenge by logging 75 hours of pro bono (25 hours for LL.M. students) will be recognized at commencement and with a Dean-signed certificate.
 The graduate(s) who best demonstrate(s) an “extraordinary commitment to pro bono service” will be honored with the annual Pro Bono Award.
-In addition, students who log at least 25 hours in their first year) and at least 50 in their second year will receive recognition.
-Such recognition can be a valuable addition to your resume!
+In addition, students who log at least 25 hours in their first year and at least 50 in their second year will be recognized.
+Pro bono is a valuable addition to your resume!

-- supervised by a licensed attorney or law school faculty member
+- supervised by a licensed attorney or faculty member;

-- provided to a nonprofit organization, governmental agency, or a private law firm providing pro bono legal services
+- provided to a nonprofit organization (501(c)(3) or (4)), legal services agency, prosecutor’s office, public defender’s office, governmental agency, or a private law firm engaged in pro bono;

 - completed while the student is enrolled at the Law School

-For hours to count towards the Pro Bono Challenge, they must be logged in GoodWorks and approved by the attorney supervisor.
+Hours for the Pro Bono Challenge must be entered in GoodWorks and approved by the project supervisor.

-Please note that not all projects that are meet the Pro Bono Challenge will qualify for the New York State Bar Pro Bono Requirement.
+Work that qualifies for the Pro Bono Challenge may not qualify for the New York State Bar Pro Bono Requirement.